eko3alpha/JSQL/README.md

-# Do not use
-# this was for academic purposes only!
+# Do not use, this was for my own academic purposes only!

 # JSQL
 JSQL allows you to dynamically build queries to run against a collection of objects in a very human readable syntax.
 It's perfect for filtering/sorting table data.